Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Introduction

 \section{Introduction}

-Ride-sourcing platforms, also referred as transportation network companies (TNCs), such as Uber, Lyft and Didi, have deeply disrupted urban transportation \cite{yang2020integrated,li2021impact,wei2020mixed,ozkan2020joint,sun2019optimal,karamanis2020assignment}.
+Transportation network companies (TNCs), such as Uber, Lyft, and Didi, have deeply disrupted urban transportation \cite{yang2020integrated,li2021impact,wei2020mixed,ozkan2020joint,sun2019optimal,karamanis2020assignment}.
 They provide mobility-on-demand services that immediately respond to passengers requests from anywhere at any time \cite{oh2020assessing}.
-These compelling features make ride-sourcing a booming market: Uber has more than five million drivers in 900 cities of 90 counties \cite{DMR1}, while Didi delivers 30 million rides per day and serves more 400 cities in China \cite{DMR2}.
-For many travelers, ride-sourcing has become an indispensable transport option for commuting and entertaining trips.

-Despite their popularity, many ride-sourcing platforms are still struggling to find their ways to make profits.
-The profitability challenge of ride-sourcing platforms is deeply rooted in its business model: to ensure a short response time, they have to recruit a large number of available but idle drivers.
-This incurs additional operational costs which have to be shared between the ride-sourcing platforms and the for-hire drivers, creating serious labor tensions in the ride-sourcing industry.
+These compelling features make TNC a booming market: for many travelers, TNC has become an indispensable transport option for commuting and entertaining trips.
+However, despite their popularity, many TNC platforms are still struggling to find their ways to make profits.
+The profitability challenge of TNCs is deeply rooted in its business model: to ensure a short response time, they have to recruit a large number of available but idle drivers.
+This incurs additional operational costs which have to be shared between the TNC platforms and the for-hire drivers, creating serious labor tensions in the ride-hailing industry.
 As reported in \cite{parrott2020minimum}, the net payment for drivers in Seattle is about \$\,9.73 after excluding the expenses on vehicle registration, operating costs, fuel costs, insurance costs, etc, which is far less than the \$\,16.39 hourly minimum wage of the city.
-Another work \cite{parrott2018earnings} investigated the working conditions of for-hire drivers in New York City.
-It found that a majority of for-hire drivers in NYC works full-time and that 85 percent of the drivers make less than the city's minimum wage.
-Similar studies were also conducted for California, which revealed that most drivers are paid much less than the current minimum wage and that the overall compensation of drivers would increase by 30 percent if they were clarified as employees instead of independent contractors \cite{reich2020pay}.
-The concerns on the working conditions of for-hire drivers have prompted multiple cities (e.g., Seattle, NYC) to implement minimum wage standards on the ride-sourcing industry.
-These regulatory policies make it even harder for the platforms to find solutions towards profitability.
+Another work \cite{parrott2018earnings} investigated the working conditions of for-hire drivers in New York City and found that a majority of for-hire drivers in NYC works full-time and that 85 percent of the drivers make less than the city's minimum wage.
+The concerns on the working conditions of for-hire drivers have prompted multiple cities (e.g., Seattle, NYC) to implement minimum wage standards on the ride-hailing industry, which makes it even harder for the platforms to find solutions towards profitability.